ipm-pk/digital-holography/HoloKeyMapper/README.md

 5. Right-click on a key to access the corresponding files.
 6. Click on a filename to open a separate window displaying the surrounding lines of the key.
-7. If you want to save the keys, press the `Create CSV` button.
+7. If you want to save the keys, press the `Export CSV` button.

 From a loaded `.csv` file, the latter options are not available.